Geeksdirectory/geeksdirectory.github.io/content/post/Sem7 final exam/MIS/Computer Based Information System (CBIS).md

 ![[Pasted image 20241117003818.png]]

-**Types of Computer-Based Information Systems (CBIS)** can be categorized based on their purpose, users, and the types of decisions they support.
+**Types of Computer-Based Information Systems (CBIS)** can be categorized based on their ==purpose, users, and the types of decisions they support==.
 Here are the key types:

 ---